azurenoops/ref-scca-enclave-policy-starter/README.md

 The Mission Enclave Landing Zone is a reference implementation of a Zero Trust/SCCA compliant hub and spoke infrastructure.
 The Mission Enclave Landing Zone is a highly opinionated Infrastructure-as-Code (IaC) which IT oversight organizations can use to create a cloud management system to deploy Azure environments for their workloads and teams.

+You can use the Mission Enclave Policy starter with the Mission Enclave Landing Zone to deploy a Zero Trust/SCCA compliant hub and spoke infrastructure.

 ## Limitations ##

 - Azure NoOps Mission Enclave Policy starter is a reference implementation and is not intended to be used as-is for production workloads.
 You should carefully consider the suitability of this reference implementation against your organization's requirements.